smcclab/nime25/submissions.md

 ## Format and Templates

-All NIME submissions involve a PDF document using one of our [templates](https://github.com/NIME-conference/nime-template).
+All NIME submissions involve a PDF document using the latest release of our [templates](https://github.com/NIME-conference/nime-template/releases).

 The template you use should depends on the type of submission you are making: